Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom)

+Note that we have the inequality $G_\vp \ge G_{\mfa_\bullet} $ from Lemma~\ref{GG} (2).
+Also we have the equality $L_n (G_\vp , 0) = L_n (G_{\mfa_\bullet}, 0)$ from the proof of Corollary~\ref{Conjec}, which used Theorem~\ref{eaeb}.
+Now we apply the Domination Principle, Lemma~\ref{DP} to conclude.
+(Note that the conditions needed in Lemma~\ref{DP} for $G_{\mfab}$ (as well as for $G_{\vp}$) are already mentioned in the beginning of this subsection.) \end{proof}

-Recall that in general, there exists $\mfab$ (cf. \cite{K14}) for which, depending on the choices of the coefficients in its definition \eqref{siu}, there exist many different Siu functions $\vp^{(j)}_{\mfab} \qa (j = 1,2, \ldots)$ which are not equivalent to each other (i.e. not equal up to $O(1)$).
-However they are all v-equivalent to each other.
-Corollary~\ref{ggvp} says that these v-equivalent (but non equivalent) psh functions (say $\vp, \psi, \ldots$) share the same Green function ($G_\vp = G_\psi = \ldots$) since $G_{\mfab}$ depends only on $\mfab$.
-In this regard, we do not know of an example of psh functions $u$ and $v$ which are v-equivalent to each other but having different Green functions $G_u \neq G_v$ (on a bounded hyperconvex domain).
+Recall from Proposition~\ref{siusiu} that, for general $\mfab$, the equivalence class of Siu psh functions is not necessarily uniquely determined.
+Namely, there exists $\mfab$ (cf. \cite[Thm.
+3.5]{K14}) for which there can be infinitely many different Siu functions (say $\vp, \psi, \ldots$) with mutually non-equivalent singularities.
+Note however they are all v-equivalent to each other by Proposition~\ref{siusiu}.
+Corollary~\ref{ggvp} says that these v-equivalent psh functions share the same Green function ($G_\vp = G_\psi = \ldots$) since $G_{\mfab}$ depends only on $\mfab$.

+We also remark that, in this regard, we do not know of an example of psh weights $u$ and $v$ that are v-equivalent to each other but having different Green functions $G_u \neq G_v$ (on a bounded hyperconvex domain).

 \begin{example} In the case of toric psh functions and monomial ideals, we can say more.
 As in \cite[(2.8), (2.9)]{KS19}, let $\mfab$ and $\mfab'$ be two different graded systems of monomial ideals which share the same Newton convex body.
 Then Siu functions of $\mfab$ and of $\mfab'$ are all v-equivalent to each other.
 Their Green functions $G_{\mfab}$ and $G_{\mfab'}$ also coincide since each of them is equivalent to the indicator function which is equal to the Green function for the the unit polydisk, cf. \cite[Thm.
 3.1]{R11}.